 Medicine for adults and children

-In order to be treated in Portugal, a foreigner must have health insurance upon entry.
+To be treated in Portugal, a foreigner must have health insurance upon entry.
 This is a prerequisite, otherwise, you will be treated only in emergencies.
 In addition, it will cover the costs.
-For residents, the news is better: here you need to get registered, and then in case of any ailments go to his family doctor.
+For residents, the news is better: here you need to get registered, and then in case of any ailments go to your family doctor.
 He will be assigned by the medical facility to which you are assigned.
 Private clinics are different: you can choose a doctor from among those who are willing to work with another family of potential patients.

 Treatment in both private and public institutions is of very high quality.
-Prescribed drugs are partly paid by the state, for this there is a special labeling system.
+Prescribed drugs are partly paid for by the state, for this, there is a special labeling system.
 Depending on what status is assigned to the drug, you will be refunded from 90 to 15% of the cost.
 But this is only if it was prescribed by a doctor.
-Paid in public institutions only services of dentist, plus in rare cases the family doctor may ask 5-20 euros for services.
+Paid in public institutions only services of a dentist, plus in rare cases, the family doctor may ask 5-20 euros for services.
 Also, you have to pay up to 40 euros if you are examined.

 From the obvious minuses – the queues.
 This is the reason why we still chose a private clinic.
 In Portugal, the medical staff is qualified, but there are few orderlies, nurses, and other junior specialists.
 Therefore, in public hospitals, people are often in a hurry, and the wards can be overcrowded.
 There is no such thing in private hospitals.

 Now for the good: Children’s medicine in Portugal is completely free, and all costs are covered by parents’ taxes.
 A child can undergo routine check-ups, he is given all the necessary vaccinations for his age (measles, mumps, rubella, and other standards).
 If you want, you can even go to a consultation on a healthy diet.